Tinker base housing a hidden gem

 |0

-This work, Tinker base housing a hidden gem, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tinker base housing a hidden gem, by 2nd Lt.
+KASEYANN CORNWALL, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT